pauldorehill/Fable.Serverless/README.md

 - The static content is all stored in the function app and served from it
 - Gives an example of how the domain can be shared between both front end and back end
 - Gives an example of how to post json to the server and wait for it to come back
-- Shows the non blocking UI
+- Shows the non-blocking UI
 - Shows how hashing can be incorporated in the build pipeline

 There are 3 x Projects: